-While there are many more than six steps to wrapping a trailer, these are your main six to discuss, follow up, and check – before, during, and after having a trailer wrapped.
+While there are many more than six steps to completing trailer wraps, these are your main six to discuss, follow up, and check – before, during, and after having a trailer wrapped.
 Missing any of these six points can lead to delays, additional costs, and lower a quality finished product.

-6 Questions You Need Answered Before Having a Trailer Wrap Installed
+6 Questions You Need Answered Before Having Trailer Wraps Installed

 When and where will the trailer(s) be delivered?
 Who is responsible for the transport?
 How will the trailers be stored prior, during, and after the trailer wraps?
 Is it safe in a secure lot?
 Have you discussed the process of drop off, time needed in house, and pick up process?
 Logistic breakdown can and will cause delays.